kellykapsar/targets_demo/README.md

 # Targets Package Demo

 ## Overview
-A repository for illustrating the use of the targets package in R, and data pipelining more generally.
+The targets package is a useful tool for automating scientific workflows, minimizing errors, and ensuring the reproducibility of results.
+This repository contains a tutorial illustrating the use of the targets package as well as an introductory presentation and a list of additional resources.

 ## Additional Resources